 There are many different types of research and they cover a range of activities, from working with a scientific laboratory to carefully noting patterns of health and disease and developing new treatments.
 Health and social care research looks at many different issues from illness, disease and disability to the way that health and social care services are provided by the NHS.

-You can look for research studies yourself, by asking your doctor, nurse or patient organisation, or by looking on the internet, such as on the UK Clinical Trials Gateway.
+You can look for research studies yourself, by asking your doctor, nurse or patient organisation, or by looking on the internet, such as the Be Part of Research website.
 Alternatively, you may be approached to take part in research by your healthcare professional or a team of researchers.